• 4,000 firms

 4. Telephone and internet expenses

-You can also write off what you pay for your company’s phone line and internet service.
-If you use a personal plan, you must separate the business portion and claim only that.
+You can write off your company phone line and internet service.
+If you use a personal plan, claim only the business share.
+Documentation is key here, so estimate conservatively and back up your claims.

 5. Marketing expenses

-Anything that markets your enterprise (digital ads, print materials, business cards, sponsored posts) counts as advertising.
-If it attracts customers or builds your brand, it’s likely deductible.
+Anything that markets your business counts as advertising.
+This includes digital ads, print materials, business cards, and sponsored posts.
+If it attracts customers or builds your brand, it is likely deductible.

 6. Business meals

-You can discount at least 50% of meals, as long as the purpose is directly tied to your operations.
+You can deduct at least 50% of meals tied to your operations.
 This includes meals with clients, prospects, or employees.
-Keep detailed records of who was present and why the meal occurred.
+So keep records of who was there and why the meal took place.

 7. Insurance

-Premiums for company-related insurance policies can be written off.
-This includes liability, property, workers’ compensation, and even cyber liability insurance.
-If your policy protects your enterprise, it likely qualifies.
+Premiums for company-related policies can be written off.
+This includes liability, property, workers’ compensation, and cyber liability.
+If a policy protects your business, it likely qualifies.

 8. Interest and bank fees

-Interest on lines of credit, and even business credit cards, is deductible.
-Bank fees, such as monthly service charges, overdraft fees, and wire transfer fees, are also included.
+Interest on lines of credit and business credit cards is deductible.
+Bank fees also count, such as monthly charges, overdraft fees, and wire transfer fees.
+Tracking these alongside your accounts payable keeps your records clean.

 9. Company car usage

-If you use a vehicle for company purposes, you can remove either actual expenses (fuel, repairs, insurance) or the standard mileage rate (67 cents per mile as of 2024).
-You must track usage accurately and separate personal miles.
+If you use a vehicle for work, you can deduct costs.
+You can claim actual costs like fuel, repairs, and insurance.
+Or you can use the standard mileage rate (67 cents per mile as of 2024).
+The IRS updates this rate each year, so check the current figure.
+You must also track usage and separate personal miles.

 10. Contract labor

-Fees paid to freelancers or those working as independent contractors are eligible for tax write-offs as well.
-Just make sure you issue Form 1099-NEC for each contractor paid $600 or more annually.
-Keep contracts and invoices to back up your claims.
+Fees paid to freelancers and independent contractors are deductible.
+Just issue Form 1099-NEC for each contractor paid $600 or more in a year.
+So keep contracts and invoices to back up your claims.

 11. Depreciation